Pioneered by Talkory.ai

 Agreement Signals Confidence

-When five independent models agree on a corrected answer, the confidence is quantifiably high.
-Talkory.ai scores each Recursive Correction answer with a confidence percentage based on cross-model agreement.
+When five independent models converge on the same corrected answer, that agreement means something.
+Talkory.ai scores each Recursive Correction output with a confidence percentage based on how well the models align.

 ๐Ÿงฉ